ptjames/analysis_lapd/README.md

 ## Future Work
 From here, there are two clear improvements to make.
 First, a better way to control for area population distributions is needed.
-Factoring in reporting district demographic data along with the reporting districts where officers are making vehical stops could better address this issue.
+Factoring in reporting district demographic data along with the reporting districts where officers are making vehicle stops could better address this issue.
 Second, increasing sample size could both increase confidence in our models and increase model accuracy.
 The latter is possible by learning more complex input -> output functions through using models that require a larger number of trainable parameters (note, however, that increased model complexity does not guarantee improved performance).
 This sample size increase can come from expanding the dataset outside of LA county.
 Since this analysis has shown promising results, I hope these improvements can be completed at some point.